-Worry not: no meat is actually involved.
-Chocolate salami is essentially a hardened cylinder of chocolate stuffed with pieces of dry biscuits that when cut into slices across the short section, it looks just like a normal salami with bits of fat which instead are the biscuits inside.
+Chocolate salami, Salame al Cioccolato in Italian, is essentially a hardened chocolate log-shape stuffed with pieces of dry biscuits that once sliced across the short section, it looks just like a normal salami with bits of fat which instead are the biscuits inside.

 Serves: 6 | Preparation time: 20 mins + 5 h in the fridge